FairphoneMirrors/hiccup-server/README.md

     (hiccupenv) $ tox

+To run flake8 on only the diff with upstream:

+    (hiccupenv) $ git diff origin/master ./**/*py | flake8 --diff

+We use the [black formatter](https://github.com/ambv/black) to check the format of the code.
+To format a single file in place run:

+    (hiccupenv) $ black file.py

+To run the formatter over all python files run:

+    (hiccupenv) $ git ls-files '*.py' | xargs black

-Before committing a patchset, you are kindly asked to run the linting tools.
+Before committing a patchset, you are kindly asked to run the linting tools and format the code.
+For both linter and formatter, a git pre-commit hook can be set up.
+To activate, copy the pre-commit script that calls the tox command for the pre-commit hooks to the `.git/hooks` folder and make it
-The flake8 tool can be run automatically for you with a (strict) git pre-commit hook:
+executable:

+    (hiccupenv) $ cp tools/hooks/pre-commit .git/hooks/pre-commit
-    (hiccupenv) $ flake8 --install-hook git
+    (hiccupenv) $ chmod +x .git/hooks/pre-commit

+To prevent commits when the flake8 check fails the *strict* option can be set to true:

     (hiccupenv) $ git config --bool flake8.strict true

-Also, running flake8 on only the diff with upstream:

-    (hiccupenv) $ git diff origin/master ./**/*py | flake8 --diff

 There is also a lint check included with tox (`tox -e linters`) but it is very noisy at the moment since the codebase is not clean yet.
 Since you are already